 Hey, hi – Jay here from the J.E.Moores Game Machine.
 I crank out video games from a little machine I keep in the basement.
 My little machine spews out indie arcade style games for the mobile gamer.

 But enough about video games, let's discuss me.
-I'm like most Indie Game Developers, I'm a bit lost, over worked, under paid, and intimidated by what it takes to promote all the games I've made.
+I'm like most Indie Game Developers, I'm a bit lost, over worked, under paid, and intimidated by what it takes to design, create, and promote all the games I've made.
 Anyone that has succeeded all alone gets full props from me.
-I admit I love making the games, but I am clueless about the industry and business.
+I admit I love making the games, but I am still learning so much about the industry and business.
 Creating long term engagement for day 7 retention.
 I am slowly learning everything I can... but to be honest, I'd rather be adding a few new levels to my latest game... lol.

 If you like to play games, please check out what I have put together.
 Most of my games are inspired by my favorite art, which tends to be weird and creepy.
 I graduated MICA art school in 1986.
 I have taught arts and crafts to kids since 1984 - long before most of you were born!
 I grew up playing Asteroids, Tempest, and Defender.
 I am a huge Mario Nintendo fan (who isn't?)

 I used to do a lot of Flash animation for the JackOLantern.ORG animated Halloween site back in the day.
 However, when Apple killed Flash, it came time for me to learn a new animation program.
 When looking for new software I decided to learn game development instead.
 I thought cartoons were cool, but cartoons you can control is even cooler.
 My background in the arts gives me a ton of ideas, references, and inspiration to make amazingly beautiful games that are easy to learn, but difficult to master.
 I hope at least one of my games appeals to you.